novoamz/novoamz/README.md

 “La clave no es priorizar lo que está en tu agenda, sino programar tus prioridades."
 “The key is not to prioritize what's on your schedule, but to schedule your priorities.“

-🌱 I’m currently learning python
+🌱 I’m currently learning rust

 <!---
 novo-root/novo-root is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.